successfully shutting down SFO’s international terminal to stop the ‘Muslim Ban’

 Anjali Lynn Nath Upadhyay M.A.² is academically trained as a political scientist, philosopher, and educator.
-She holds an M.A. degree in Political Science from the University of Hawai‘i at Mānoa with specializations in Indigenous Politics & Political Theory and a Graduate Certificate in International Cultural Studies.
-She also holds an M.A. degree in Women’s Studies from San Diego State University with concentrations in feminist pedagogies, epistemologies, and gender and militarization.
+She holds an M.A. degree in Political Science from the University of Hawai‘i at Mānoa with specializations in Indigenous Politics (the only program of its kind in the US) & Political Theory & a Graduate Certificate in International Cultural Studies (the only Cultural Studies graduate program in the US that explicitly teaches scholarship from the Global South & not mostly the Western canon).
+She also holds an M.A. degree from the oldest Women’s Studies Department in the US (at San Diego State University) with concentrations in feminist pedagogies, epistemologies, and gender and militarization.
 She double-majored in Women’s Studies and Political Science with a minor in Philosophy at California State University at Fullerton.
 From 2010-2014, she was a Fellow at the East-West Center in Honolulu.
-Anjali’s longstanding intellectual curiosities centralize learning and teaching as practices of freedom.
+Anjali’s longstanding curiosities focus on learning and teaching as practices of freedom.

 Her community engagement and activism have encompassed a wide range of areas, including but not limited to graduate student collective bargaining, prison abolition, Earth defense, guerilla theater, anti-war organizing, LGBTTIQQ2SA advocacy, & popular education on transformative justice approaches to intimate partner violence.